Phil Mickelson

 Born in San Diego, California, the son of an airline pilot, "Lefty" as he is known on tour, developed his left-handed swing by mirroring the right-handed swing of his father.
 In all other activities aside from golf, Mickelson is right-handed.
 With five major championship victories (to date) and over 50 professional wins in total, Mickelson is arguably the greatest left-handed golfer in the history of the game.
 His eleven Ryder Cup appearances is a record only equalled by England's Nick Faldo.

-Mickelson attended college at Arizona State University in Phoenix, where he enjoyed great success as an amateur golfer.
+Attending college at Arizona State University in Phoenix, Mickelson enjoyed great success as an amateur golfer.
 He won three NCAA individual championships and led the ASU Sun Devils to the NCAA National Championship in 1990.
 In the same year he became the first left-handed golfer to win the U.S. Amateur title.
 As a 20-year old amateur, he recorded his first win on the PGA Tour in the 1991 Northern Telecom Open, in Tucson.

-Mickelson turned professional in 1992 after graduation, and embarked on a very successful and lucrative career.
+Turning professional in 1992 after graduation, Mickelson embarked on a very successful and lucrative career.
 He became known for his "aggresive" risk-reward approach to the game, as well as for his mesmerising short game skills around the greens.
 Mickleson is also a firm favourite with golf fans around the world, based on the courtesy and respect he shows to spectators.
 His tally of over 50 professional wins, includes victories in the Open Championship, Masters Tournament and PGA Championship.
+By winning the 2021 PGA Championship at the age of 50, he became the oldest men's major championship winner in golf history.
 A win in the U.S. Open would give him a much coveted career slam.

 Mickelson currently lives in Ranch Sante Fe, California with his wife Amy and their three children.
 According to one estimate in 2011, Mickelson's endorsements made him the second-highest paid athlete in the United States at that time.